jeffhuyghebaert/pax-republica/content/theme/timeline.md

   -
     date: ~3,918 PRE
     title: Liberation of Coruscant
     description: After fifty years of Sith occupation of the Core Worlds, the Republic and the Jedi are able to rally and drive the Sith out.
-In the aftermath of the war, the Jedi destroy the Sith Shrine, and begin construction on a massive temple over the site in an effort to literally and figuratively bury the Sith legacy.
+In the aftermath of the war, the Jedi destroy the Sith Shrine, razing it to its foundations in an effort to literally and figuratively bury the Sith legacy.
 The Sith are driven back to the Outer Rim, and the Republic and the Jedi focus on rebuilding and recovery.
   -
     date: ~3,890 PRE
     title: Mandalorian-Jedi War